Contextual Inquiries

 Contextual inquiries also especially suitable for collecting information about target groups of a product and for obtaining a better understanding of their knowledge and experience.
 The collected data can be made tangible for the further development process, e.g. in the form of personas.

-• Inclusion of the environment of use
+• Inclusion of the context of use

 Characteristics such as ambient noise, lighting conditions, interruptions due to phone calls, or the parallel use of other systems are collected.